Budd Company: Final years of railcar production

 Budd built two series of "L" cars for the Chicago Transit Authority, the 2200 series (1969-1970). and the 2600 series (1981-1987).
 They also built the New York City Subway R32 (1964-1965), the first PATCO Speedline cars (1968-1969) and the Long Island Rail Road/Metro-North Railroad M-1/M-3 (1968-1973,1984-1986).
 The Baltimore Metro and Miami Metrorail cars (1983) were built by Budd and marketed as Universal Transit Vehicles; a similar set of cars (known as the Breda A650) were built by Breda for the Red and Purple lines of the Los Angeles Metro Rail between 1988 and 1997.
 Stainless steel railcars were also built in Portugal by Sorefame under license.

 Amtrak's 492 Amfleet I and 150 Amfleet II cars were built by Budd in 1975–77 and 1981–83.
-The Metroliner-based Amfleet body was recycled for use in the SPV-2000, a modernized diesel passenger car which was very problematic, as it had only four buyers: (Amtrak, ONCF, Metro-North and Connecticut Department of Transportation) and was prematurely retired within 15 years.
+The Metroliner-based Amfleet body was recycled for use in the SPV-2000, a modernized diesel passenger car which was intended as a successor to the RDC but proved to be very problematic.
+It had only four buyers: (Amtrak, ONCF, Metro-North and Connecticut Department of Transportation) and would mostly be prematurely retired within 15 years due to reliability issues.
 The fallout from the SPV-2000 furthered the company's decline.

 In 1978, as Budd began to phase out its railcar business to concentrate on the automotive industry, it was acquired by Thyssen AG, becoming its automotive division in Europe (Thyssen Automotive) and North America (Budd Thyssen).
 The CTA 2600 series cars were finished in 1987 and were the last railcars to be built by Budd/Transit America.

 In the mid-1980s, Budd reorganized its rail operations under the name Transit America.
 Nonetheless, on April 3, 1987, Budd ended all railcar production at its Red Lion plant in Philadelphia and sold its rail designs to Bombardier Transportation.
 Many of its engineers joined the staff of Louis T. Klauder and Associates, a local railway vehicles and systems engineering consulting firm.